By Tim Causer, on 23 January 2015

 Welcome to the progress update for the period 17 to 23 January 2015, during which time further excellent progress has bee made by TB volunteers.

 12,143 manuscripts have now been transcribed or partially-transcribed, which is an increase of 54 on this time last week.
 Of these, 11,008 (91%) have been checked and approved by TB staff.
 That 91% of all submissions have been approved after checking really is a testament to the quality of work carried out by TB volunteers – the proportion of accepted transcripts will no doubt be even greater once we work our way through the backlog of submissions.
 Thanks again for your patience while we work through them.

 The more detailed state of progress is as follows:

 |Box||No. of manuscripts worked on||No. of manuscripts in box||Completion|

-Thank you, as always, to everyone who has given their time and effort to TB during the last seven days – it remains as greatly appreciated as always.
+Thank you, as always, to everyone who has given their time so generously to Transcribe Bentham during the last seven days.
+It remains as appreciated as ever.